-Successful Ryoo Seung-yong comes back as a fool Yong-gu for his daughter!
-Outsiders not allowed!
-In room number 7 of the prison where all kinds of criminals are gathered, comes Yong-gu, a father with the sense of a 6 year-old and his 7 year-old daughter Ye-seung.
+Ryu Seung-Ryong comes back as a fool for his daughter.
+Outsiders not allowed, in room number 7 of the prison where all kinds of criminals are gathered, comes Yong-goo, a father with the sense of a 6-year-old, and Ye-seung, his 7-year-old daughter.
 The mission of these criminals in room number 7 is to protect these two who can never stay apart for a single moment.
 Will they succeed?
 Written by

 Filming finished October 10, in Iksan, Jeollabuk-do, South Korea.
 The last scene filmed took place at a prison in Iksan, Jeollabuk-do.
 The scene involved Yong-Goo (Ryoo Seung-Ryong) and the other prisoners carrying out a mission to get a chance for a temporary release.
 See more »

 It's contrived, preposterous, emotionally manipulative and sappy but such a crowd pleaser.
 My specs fogged up a few times because of my hot tears.

 Even though it was dripping with schmaltz, I still found myself easily lulled into the story.
 It's a prison story, a family drama, a redemptive drama, an investigative thriller and a court drama, all rolled into one.
 The strength with the film lies in its excellent ensemble cast of veteran Korean actors and the little girl - a total natural.
 I love her character's name, Yesung.
 Pronounce the name a few times in your head... sounds like Jesus?

 Love the scenes in the cell...
 It's quite ridiculous but the earnest performances are so good, you will easily overlook the preposterous setups and some of the situations are ingeniously funny.

 This film was released in Korea early this Jan and has now become the third highest grossing domestic movie of all time, behind The Host (2006) and The Thieves (2012).